EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 The architecture covered in this specification follows the process of remotely signing a document using long-term certificates, handled by a Remote QES (or AES) Service, as detailed in D4.8.

-The architecture will be broken down in 3 main parts:
+The architecture will be broken down in 4 main phases:
-1. Signing Request (Authentication, RQES Delegation, Initialization)
-2. Signature Application & SS to RQES Communications
+1. Phase 1: User Authentication & RQES Delegation
+2. Phase 2: Signing Initialization
+3. Phase 3: Signature Creation
-3. Signature Confirmation & Final Document Retrieval and Storage
+4. Phase 4: Signature Confirmation, Dispatching of Signature to SSP, Final Document Retrieval and Storage

 **Remote QES services shall adhere to the [CSC (Cloud Signature Consortium)](https://cloudsignatureconsortium.org/wp-content/uploads/2023/04/csc-api-v2.0.0.2.pdf) specifications that are also the basis for the JSON part of the ETSI TS 119 432 standard on protocols for remote digital signature creation.**